-Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster New CP server Existing VCS cluster with On the designated CP server, perform the following tasks: with a new CP server fencing configured in 1 Prepare to configure the new CP server. coordination point scsi3 mode 2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Veritas Cluster Server Installation Guide for the procedures.
-Based on whether the cluster is online or offline, perform the following procedures: For a cluster that is online, perform the following task on the VCS cluster: ◆ Run the vxfenswap command to migrate from disk-based fencing to the server-based fencing.
-See "Migrating from disk-based to server-based fencing in an online cluster" on page 395.
+Scenario CP server VCS cluster Action required Enabling fencing in a VCS cluster with a new CP server coordination point New CP server Existing VCS cluster with fencing configured in scsi3 mode On the designated CP server, perform the following tasks: 1 Prepare to configure the new CP server.
+2 Configure the new CP server 3 Prepare the new CP server for use by the VCS cluster See the Veritas Cluster Server Installation Guide for the procedures.
+Based on whether the cluster is online or offline, perform the following procedures: For a cluster that is online, perform the following task on the VCS cluster: • Run the vxfenswap command to migrate from disk-based fencing to the server-based fencing.
+See "Migrating from disk-based to server-based fencing in an online cluster" on page 408.
 For a cluster that is offline, perform the following tasks on the VCS cluster: 1 Stop all applications, VCS, and fencing on the VCS cluster.
-2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): hastop -local 3 Stop fencing using the following command: On Solaris 9: # /etc/init.d/vxfen stop On Solaris 10:# svcadm disable -t vxfen 4 Reconfigure I/O fencing on the VCS cluster.
+2 To stop VCS, use the following command (to be run on all the VCS cluster nodes): # hastop -local 3 Stop fencing using the following command: # svcadm disable -t vxfen 4 Reconfigure I/O fencing on the VCS cluster.
 See the Veritas Cluster Server Installation Guide for the procedures.